0xseljarida/Inception/NOTES.md

 > **Can one machine host many isolated tenants without pretending to be 200 machines?**

-**Containers are the answer.** Keep one operating system, and make it **lie to each process about what machine it's on**.
-Yes a container is just a process.
+**Containers are the answer.** Keep one operating system, and make the kernel **restrict what each process can see of the machine**.
+A container is just a process.

 > **Note:** the "200 customers" framing above is a teaching device, not history.
 > A 2005 host would have answered "shared hosting", and the real waste containers